 The next child of William and Ellen Grayer to be discussed is Mary Elizabeth who was born on March 30, 1897.
 She later married Clarence Muirhead on October 8, 1919 in Ann Arbor, Michigan.
 Clarence was 27, while Mary Elizabeth was 22 at the time of their marriage and neither were previously married.
 Clarence was born circa 1892 in Lebanon, Tennessee, and was the son of Richard Muirhead and Julia Walker.
 Under occupation, Clarence is listed as an “Attendant” while Mary was “At Home.”
 The following year, the 1920 Census for Ann Arbor lists Clarence as a labourer, while the 1930 Census for Ann Arbor lists his occupation as a “Porter,” but for industry it says, “Barber Shop.”
 The 1930 Census also lists Clarence and Mary’s daughters: Safronia A. (age 9) and Doretta (age 7).
-Interesting, the 1940 Census lists Mary Muirhead as the head of the household with her two daughters Safronia and Doretta, but there is no mention of Clarence.
-Clarence did not pass away until 1962, so it raises questions as to where he was.
-Mary is listed as “Married” so it is unlikely that Clarence and Mary were separated.
-The answer remains unclear.
-What we do know is that while Clarence was away, Mary worked as a cook at a fraternity house, according to the 1940 Census.
+Interesting, the 1940 Census lists Mary Muirhead as the head of the household and a cook at a fraternity house.
+It also lists her living with her two daughters Safronia and Doretta, but there is no mention of Clarence.
+Clarence and Mary separated considering Clarence went on to marry Sarah Alberta Wilson, who was previously married to William Donald Grayer in 1935.
+Sarah and William separated in 1939 and Sarah went on to marry Clarence Muirhead in 1953.
+Clarence and Sarah were together until Clarence’s death in 1962.

 Mary’s sister Alma Alzora Madeline Grayer was born circa 1898-1900.
 On June 3, 1922 she married Roosevelt Crutcher who was the son of William Crutcher and Gertrude Meek.
 Neither were previously married, and the ceremony took place in Flint, Michigan.
 Interestingly, Alma Alzora Grayer is listed on her marriage record as “Anastasia Madeline Grayer,” the daughter of William Grayer and Ellen Matthews.
 Did she go by a different name or did the record taker make a mistake?
 “Anastasia” was 23, while Roosevelt was 20.
 There is less information on Alma’s brothers Loren Joseph who was born on July 6, 1900 and Charles Roosevelt who was born circa 1902.